mudongliang/linux-configuration/README.md

 ## Usage

-Add some description of all the scripts
+TODO: Add some description of all the scripts